jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 You are a unique lifeform on Earth.

 For all we know, you're the most advanced lifeform ever to exist.

-Look again at the difference in video game graphics from 1960 to now.
-No one else ever, has had that power at their fingertips.

 As Gordon Moore said in 1973, "We are really the revolutionaries in the world today—not the kids with long hair and beards who were wrecking the schools a few years ago."